bencamm001/ridgeline.jl/README.md

 `ylabels` : An array of categorical labels for each column of data.
 The default is `["AAA", "AAA", "AAA"]`. *please note:* each variable in the array needs a single space each side of the name as for some reason the first and last characters are removed.

-`colors` : An array of colors for each ridgeline, can be either string or hex or Int64.
+`ridgecolors` : An array of colors for each ridgeline, can be either string or hex or Int64.

 `spacer` : A Float64 value that changes the spacing between each ridgeline.
 Value should be greater than 0, low values make the spacer between ridgelines smaller.
 Default is 0.5.